davidfritch/react-native-paymentengine-android-sdk/README.md

 Then in `MainApplication.java` in the main project you can add the following:

 ```
-import com.upstreamengineering.Package;  // add this for react-native-android-toast
+import com.upstreamengineering.PaymentEngineAndroidSdkPackage;
 ```

 ```
 @Override
     protected List<ReactPackage> getPackages() {
       return Arrays.asList(
-          new MainReactPackage()
+          new MainReactPackage(),
-          ,new Package() // The new object
+          new PaymentEngineAndroidSdkPackage()
       );
     }
 ```